bookworm/nooku_breakdown/notes/notes.md

 }
 ```

-Now spl_object_hash is interesting, its personally my first time
+Now spl_object_hash is interesting, its personally my first time encountering it.
+It seems to be something php is aware of
-encountering it.
-It seems to be something php is aware itself, which means it might have some capability for retrieving the
+itself, which means it might have some capability for retrieving the object directly from memory. {::note} That doesn't seem
-object directly from memory. {::note} That doesn't seem to be true. `When an object is destroyed, its hash may be reused for
+to be true. `When an object is destroyed, its hash may be reused for other objects.` That leads me to believe even if its
-other objects.` That leads me to believe even if its possible, it wouldn't be reliable anyway.
-Nevertheless, its a
+possible, it wouldn't be reliable anyway.
+Nevertheless, its a standardized & canon way of creating a hash for a php object
-standardized & canon way of creating a hash for a php object and thus probably optimized performance. {:/note}
+and thus probably optimized performance. {:/note}

+A quick search for `getHandle(` reveals a mostly mixin and command chain usage.
+Again some pretty neat usage of inheritance,
+even though mixins don't typically need events they're built in via inheritance.
+This means when you actually create a class
+that needs events (like say a controller) it has them available.
+More on the command chains when I get to re-coding those
+classes.